maxpetul/C3X/README.txt

 Disallowing trespassing prevents civs from entering each other's borders while at peace without a right of passage, similar to the rules in Civ 4.
 Invisible and hidden nationality units are exempted from the restriction.

-** NEW ** PER-SCENARIO CONFIG:
+PER-SCENARIO CONFIG:
-Mod config settings can now be set on a per-scenario basis.
+Mod config settings can be set on a per-scenario basis.
 To do this, create a "scenario.c3x_config.ini" file inside the scenario's folder (the same place that would contain the scenario's Art and Text folders) and fill it in like the "default.c3x_config.ini" file included with the mod.
 The scenario settings will be layered on top of the default settings so you only need to include the ones that are relevant to the scenario.
 You can verify in-game that the scenario config was loaded by checking the mod info popup, it's accessible through the button on the top right of the preferences screen.
 For an example, see: https://forums.civfanatics.com/threads/sub-bug-fix-and-other-adventures-in-exe-modding.666881/page-28#post-16212316.

 SMALL WONDER FREE IMPROVEMENTS:
 The free improvements wonder effect (granaries from Pyramids etc.) now works on small wonders.
 Note to modders, to set this effect you must use a third party editor like Quintillus' (https://forums.civfanatics.com/threads/cross-platform-editor-for-conquests-now-available.377188/) because the option is grayed out in the standard editor.
 Even worse, if you set the effect then work on the BIQ in the standard editor, the effect won't be saved, so you'd need to set it every time or work exclusively in Quintillus' editor.